 Tony Caselli, Artistic Director

-Tony has been honored to direct nearly 40 professional productions at wonderful places such as the Williamston Theatre, Meadow Brook Theatre, Tipping Point Theatre, Performance Network Theatre, Gem Theatre, City Theatre, Purple Rose Theatre Company, Urban Stages (Manhattan) and Studio Arena Theatre (Buffalo, New York).
-Prior to co-founding the Williamston Theatre in 2005, he worked for the Purple Rose Theatre Company for 12 years, serving as Associate Artistic Director for his last several years there.
-In 2011 he directed the world premiere of Mitch Albom’s new play, Ernie, at the City Theatre in Detroit.
-Tony has won Wilde Awards for directing Oedipus, It Came From Mars and Jacob Marley’s Christmas Carol.
-He’s also been named Best Director for other productions by the Lansing State Journal, the Detroit Free Press and the Ann Arbor News.
+Tony has been honored to direct over 50 professional productions at wonderful places such as the Williamston Theatre, Meadow Brook Theatre, Tipping Point Theatre, Performance Network Theatre, Gem Theatre, City Theatre, Purple Rose Theatre Company, Urban Stages (Manhattan) and Studio Arena Theatre (Buffalo, New York).
+Other notable credits include serving as Associate Artistic Director for The Purple Rose Theatre Company, and directing the world premiere of Mitch Albom’s play Ernie, at the City Theatre in Detroit.
+He’s been named Best Director for various productions by the Lansing State Journal, the Detroit Free Press and the Ann Arbor News, and has won Wilde Awards for directing boom, Oedipus, It Came From Mars, Jacob Marley’s Christmas Carol and Take Me Out.
 A native of New Boston, Michigan, Tony received his degree in Theatre from Eastern Michigan University and is a member of the Stage Directors and Choreographers Society, the union for professional stage directors.
 Tony lives in Chelsea with his wife and kids, who continue to be his inspiration.

 Christine Purchis, Managing Director